Apostrophes in Plurals

 In plurals of words that are not nouns

-To form the plural of a word or a phrase not generally used as a noun, add an s without an apostrophe.
+To form the plural of a word not generally used as a noun, add an s or es without an apostrophe.

 - I count nine ayes and eleven nays.

-- Her ifs, buts, and maybes will get us nowhere.
+- All these ifs, buts, and maybes will get us nowhere.

 - It was a funny list of dos and don’ts for how to use a toothpick.